DataDog/datadog-ci/src/commands/synthetics/README.md

 #### `locations` (Array)

 A list of locations to run the test from.
-The specific values that it can take for your org can be found [by opening this link][12].
+The specific values that it can accept for your org can be found [here][12].

 Configuration options: